SimonScholz/simonscholz.github.io/content/tutorials/publish-maven-central-gradle/index.md

 ### Adjust the version

-First of all we need to adjust the version of our library by removing the `-SNAPSHOT` suffix.
+First of all we need to adjust the version of our library by removing the `-SNAPSHOT` suffix in the `gradle.properties` file.

 ```properties [gradle.properties]
 GROUP=io.github.simonscholz